zylearncoding/supervisely/help/tutorials/01_create_new_plugin/how_to_create_plugin.md

-# How to create Superviely plugin
+# Creating a Superviely plugin

-This tutorial walks you through how to create Supervisely Plugin.
-It will show you how to add the necessary files and structure to create the plugin, how to build the plugin, how to upload it to remote registry and how to add it to your account in Supervisely.
+This tutorial walks you through creating a new Supervisely plugin.
+In Supervisely, plugins are Docker images that are launched on worker machines by the *[Supervisely agent](../../../agent/README.md)*.

+Here we cover the steps of making a new Supervisely plugin from scratch:

+1. Use the special code layout required by Supervisely web instance.
+2. Pack the resulting code into a Docker image and publish to a public repository.
+3. Tell the Supervisely web instance about your new Docker image.

-# Plugin file structure
+## Plugin file layout

-Create the following file structure:
+Our web system and build script require the following code layout:

 ```
-.
+your_plugin_root_dir
+│
 ├── src
+│   ├── main.py  (entry point)
-│   └── main.py
+│   └── (... other source files ...)
 ├── supervisely_lib (optional)
 │   └── ...
 ├── Dockerfile